 For over 20 years Fordham Prep’s Christian Service Immersion Program has partnered with Appalachia Habitat for Humanity in Scott County, Tennessee.
 As the Program’s longest and most consistent partner, Appalachia Habitat and the Scott County community have welcomed thousands of Prep students, faculty members and alumni into their ministry.
 Working with Appalachia Habitat, the Prep to date has built 32 homes for low income families in Scott and Morgan Counties and have donated over $2.2 million to fund these projects.
-In August of 2019 the program held its first-ever alumni-only Tennessee trip and we are excited to continue this new tradition in 2020!
+In August 2019, the program held its first-ever alumni-only Tennessee trip and we hope to continue this new tradition in 2021!

 How Can Alumni Help?

-- Participate: Complete our interest form and we will send you more information about the 2020 trip.
+- Participate: Complete our interest form below and we will send you more information about the 2021 trip.

 - Support the construction of 2 new homes in partnership with Appalachia Habitat for Humanity.
 (Be sure to designate your donation as “Alumni for Habitat”)

 - Donate (Donations of $200 reserve you a right of first refusal spot for the 2021 trip)